-- Receive the AJE file from the external auditor. - Receive the supporting documentation file from the external auditor (e.g., PDF voucher packet files).
-Determine the Special Revenue Fund External transmission and the external auditor (e.g., PDF voucher packet files). - Determine the Special Revenue Fund-External type entries.
-Note: all entries should have a business unit assigned by KPMG based on the source document (e.g., voucher packet).
-In FMIS research the business unit for the - In FMIS, research the business unit for accuracy.
-If an accrued expense entry, locate the actual payment made after year-end and validate the business unit used. [insert screen shot]

-Note: the AJE CAN NOT be alternated after the audit has been completed.
-Any edits (e.g., sales tax) must be made prior to the completion of the audit.

-- Upon completeness of the research, a Journal Entry is created using Application P0911 Journal Entries with Debit/Credit Format-Work With Journal Entries in the FMIS. [insert snap shot] - Run the FMIS NN General Journal by Batch Report and provide it to an Accounting Supervisor for Review/Approval/Post of the batch.
+- Receive the AJE file from the external auditor. - Receive the supporting documentation file from the external auditor (e.g., PDF voucher packet files). - Determine the Special Revenue Fund-External type entries.
+Note: all entries should have a business unit assigned by KPMG based on the source document (e.g., voucher packet). - In FMIS, research the business unit for accuracy.
+If an accrued expense entry, locate the actual payment made after year-end and validate the business unit used. [insert screen shot] - Note: the AJE CAN NOT be alternated after the audit has been completed.
+Any edits (e.g., sales tax) must be made prior to the completion of the audit. - Upon completeness of the research, a Journal Entry is created using Application P0911 Journal Entries with Debit/Credit Format-Work With Journal Entries in the FMIS. [insert snap shot] - Run the FMIS NN General Journal by Batch Report and provide it to an Accounting Supervisor for Review/Approval/Post of the batch.

-DESCRIPTION: Contract Accounting INDEX:
+Contract Accounting INDEX:

-Schedule of Expenditures of Federal Awards POLICY: x
+Schedule of Expenditures of Federal Awards POLICY: X

 PROCEDURES: X

-and the second EFFECTIVE DATE:
+EFFECTIVE DATE: